 - Pass the criminal background check

-You do not have to own the vehicle that you drive as long as it’s registered in Colorado.
-However, if you rent or lease your car, it’s important to check your leasing contract to make sure it allows for ride-sharing.
+You do not have to own the vehicle that you drive as long as it’s registered in Colorado; however, if you rent or lease your car, it’s important to check your leasing contract to ensure it allows for ridesharing.

-In addition to the requirements from the State of Colorado, Uber requires drivers to have a vehicle that is no more than 15 years old.
-The vehicle may not have cosmetic damage or commercial branding.
-You must have the original, working seatbelts.
+In addition to the requirements from the State of Colorado, Uber requires drivers to have a vehicle that is no more than 15 years old and that has no cosmetic damage or commercial branding.
+You must also have the original, working seatbelts.

-There are even more requirements to drive UberX, UberXL, and Select services.
+Driving UberX, UberXL, and Select services brings with it more restrictions.
 Drivers must place an Uber decal on their vehicle to identify it.
-You must be 21 years old to provide ride-share services, but you can drive for Uber Eats at age 19.
+You must be 21 years old to provide rideshare services (but you can drive for Uber Eats at age 19).
 A two-door car is okay for Uber Eats.

-To drive for Uber or Lyft in Colorado, you must pass a criminal background check.
+All Uber or Lyft drivers in Colorado must pass a criminal background check, and you must update your criminal history check every five years.
 Here are the disqualifying convictions for Uber and Lyft drivers in Colorado: